meieda/architecture-center/docs/microservices/domain-analysis.md

 For example, the parts of the system that handle drone repair and predictive analysis will need to represent many of the physical characteristics of each drone in the fleet, such as maintenance history, mileage, age, model number, performance characteristics, and so on.
 But when it's time to schedule a delivery, we don't care about those things.
 The application only needs to know whether a drone is available, and the ETA for pickup and delivery.

 If we tried to create a single model for both subsystems, drone repair and deliveries, the model would be unnecessarily complex.
 In addition, it becomes harder to evolve the model over time, because changes have to satisfy multiple teams working on separate subsystems.
-Therefore, it's often better to have separate models that represent the same real-world entity (in this case, a drone) in two different contexts.
+Therefore, it's often better to design separate models that represent the same real-world entity (in this case, a drone) in two different contexts.
+Each model contains only the features and attributes that are relevant within its particular context.

 This is where the DDD concept of *bounded contexts* comes into play.
 A bounded context is simply the boundary within a domain where a particular domain model applies.
 Looking at the previous diagram, we can group functionality according to whether functions should share a single domain model.